Sroy20/machine-learning-interview-questions/README.md

 **Research or Software Engineer:** If you are applying to any one of these positions in a Machine Learning group, you should know the basics of the above four topics with emphasis on Computer Science and Machine Learning.
 In addition, some projects on Machine Learning in GitHub will be helpful to showcase both your knowledge and coding skills.

-**Postdoctoral Researcher and Research Scientist:** Apart from the basics, you should know extremely well about one domain of Machine Learning.
+**Postdoctoral Researcher or Research Scientist:** Apart from the basics, you should know extremely well about one domain of Machine Learning.
 You should have published multiple papers in this domain.
 This will demonstrate your authority in this topic.
 Since you are applying to this position you already know what that would be for your case.
 For example, in my case this topic was Deep Learning.

 **Data Scientist:** If you are interested in a Data Scientist position, then after learning the basics, please emphasize more on Statistics and Probability.